q3769/conseq4j/README.md

      */
     public void onMessage(Message shoppingEvent) {

-        // Events with the same shopping cart Id is processed sequentially.
-        // Events with different sequence keys will be attempted to process concurrently. conseq.getSequentialExecutor(shoppingEvent.getShoppingCartId()).execute(() -> process(shoppingEvent));
+        // conseq4j API to summon sequential executor: Events with the same shopping cart Id is processed sequentially by the same executor.
+Events with different sequence keys will be attempted to process concurrently by different executors. conseq.getSequentialExecutor(shoppingEvent.getShoppingCartId()).execute(() -> process(shoppingEvent));
     }